Subsidised Training and Skillsets for Tasmanians

 This is an incredible opportunity for you to enhance your farm production and management skills with flexible, online study that is based on your own farm or workplace.

-Expressions of interest are open for agricultural workers and self-employed farmers to enrol in these qualifications or skillsets with a subsidy of up to 90% from the Department of State Growth, Tasmania, subject to approval (your employer pays the co-contribution fee):
+Expressions of interest are open for agricultural workers and self-employed farmers to enrol in the following qualifications or skillsets and enjoy a course fee subsidy of up to 90%.

 AHCAGB521 Select and use agricultural technology